OSGeo/gdal/gdal/doc/source/drivers/vector/pg_advanced.rst

 -  This example show how to list only the layers inside the schema apt200810 and apt200812.
 The layer names will be prefixed by the name of the schema they belong to.
-(Starting with GDAL 1.7.0)

    ::